By Dr. Thursday

 "Yes.
 It was a horrible little reptile, kind of dark brown-gray and scaly, in a strong wire cage.
 It had a very strange smell, and when Mark came in with this woman, it hissed, and stuck its forked tongue out."

-"You have got to be kidding, Mary!"
+got to be kidding, Mary!"
 Jeff Smargada said with emotion.
 "There aren't any such things!"

 "Oh yes there are, Jeff.
 I have a picture of it.
 Mark took one the very second he saw it - the first one isn't very good, but it's clear enough, and the others are excellent.
 It's a terrifying thing to see!
 But he was almost crying he was so happy."